-Read this whole order NOW
+Read this whole order

 This federal civil lawsuit is a serious matter.
-As a party to a federal civil lawsuit, it is your duty to understand what you are supposed to do and when you are supposed to do it.
+As a party to a federal civil lawsuit, you are responsible for understanding what you are supposed to do and when you are supposed to do it.

 To help you, this order explains what your duties are and what your deadlines are.
-This court has a number of rules that you must follow.
-It will not be easy to do everything that you are supposed to do, and you will not have a lot of time.
-Therefore, it is important for you to read this order now so that you can do things the right way.